lambdaschool-codegrade/web-44-web-sprint-challenge-build-a-web-api-nora-exe/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.
+## Interview Questions

+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+* The core features of Node.js and Express and why they are useful.

+> uses JS for both client and server.
+JS is asynchronous.

-1. Understand and explain the use of Middleware.
+* Understand and explain the use of Middleware.

+> executes on calls to provide services such as user auth, etc.

-1. The basic principles of the REST architectural style.
+* The basic principles of the REST architectural style.

+> REST (REpresentational State Transfer) separates concerns of client and server.
+Facilitates stateless communication (each interaction is independent).

-1. Understand and explain the use of Express Routers.
+* Understand and explain the use of Express Routers.

+> executes code based on specific URL routes, HTTP verbs, and URL parameters.
+Handy.

-1. Describe tooling used to manually test the correctness of an API.
+* Describe tooling used to manually test the correctness of an API.

+> Postman can generate API calls to verify functionality & correctness.